 10) Bern, Switzerland

 Bern is the second Swiss city on this list.
-The city relies on its beauty to promote tourism.
-For this reason, city officials have created initiatives to keep the city clean and presentable so that tourists continue to be impressed with the cleanliness of the city and want to return.
+The town relies on its beauty to promote tourism.
+For this reason, city officials have created initiatives to keep the city clean and presentable so that tourists continue to be impressed with the cleanliness of the town and want to return.